Peterborough, Ontario: Kawartha Lakes Bible College

 Kawartha Lakes Bible College (KLBC) is a small evangelical Bible college affiliated with the Plymouth Brethren.
 The school opened in 1973, and moved to its current location in 2001.
+It closed in 2005.

 Master's College and Seminary

 Master's College and Seminary is a Pentecostal Christian institution of higher education that consists of an on-campus bible college, a church-based seminary, and a global distance education program.
 The school has partnerships with Trent University and Tyndale University College and Seminary.

 Media

 Peterborough is home to a disproportionately large number of radio stations compared to centres closer to Toronto.
 This is due in part to Peterborough's central location in a valley.
 Peterborough is also home to a single television station, CHEX-DT, which is the local Global O&O; as well as TVCogeco, a local cable television channel operated by Cogeco Cable.
-Peterborough has two main newspapers, the Peterborough Examiner, which publishes six days a week except Sunday; and Peterborough This Week, which publishes every Wednesday and Friday.
+Peterborough has two main newspapers, the Peterborough Examiner, which publishes six days a week except Sunday; and Peterborough This Week, which publishes every Thursday.
 A non-political publication called SNAP Peterborough is published monthly with sections for home, business, sporting events, etc. with a main focus on providing friendly and photographic news.